 Here is how the menu slots break down:

 Menu slot Type Changes weekly?
-Always available?
+Availability

 See this week’s lineup right now: Our This Week Crumbl Menu page is updated every Monday with the full confirmed lineup — cookie images, names, flavor descriptions, flavor type, and links to individual cookie pages.